 The Liberal Arts Foundation requirements for some bachelor of science majors may vary.
 Students must consult with the major department to determine the options available.
 The following bachelor of science majors are approved for modifications in the Liberal Arts Foundation or Modern Language Core Skill requirements: biology, clinical laboratory science, elementary education (LAF option only), health education (teaching licensure only, LAF option only), mathematics, physical education (teaching licensure only, LAF option only), and physics.

 Two courses from two different departments: Biology, Chemistry, Mathematics, Physics.
 One must be a lab science course

 Social and Behavioral Sciences

 Two courses from two different departments: Economics, Political Science, Psychology, Sociology

 Two courses from two different departments or programs: American Indian Studies, Communication Studies, English, History, Modern Languages (literature and culture courses), Philosophy, Religion, Women’s Studies.
-Note: The signature Search for Meaning courses do not count as Humanities Liberal Arts Foundation requirements
+Note: A Religion course may not fulfill both a Humanities LAF and a Search for Meaning requirement.

 Two courses or approved activities from two different departments: Art, Music, Theater Arts